 Jessica is dedicated to working with clients in a warm, nonjudgmental and collaborative space.
 Jessica specializes in working with children through young adults.
 She is motivated to help clients make meaningful changes through a strength-based approach using a variety of methods to identify counterproductive patterns and address maladaptive behaviors.
 Over the course of treatment, these patterns and behaviors are explored and replaced with new strategies and skills that better serve the client.Jessica also readily supports the parent-child/parent-infant relationship via assessment, intervention, and consultation using an infant mental health framework.
 She implements a relationship-based approach to support and mentor clients while strengthening attachment, understanding, and communication between parents and children.
 Jessica is also versed in a wide array of modalities focused on helping young children better process their feelings and engage in the world through play.

 Jessica received her Bachelor’s Degree in Psychology from The University of South Florida and her Master’s Degree in social work from Loyola University-Chicago.
 She continued on to graduate from the Erickson Institute’s Infant Mental Health program.

-Jessica has experience in a range of different areas including child development, infant mental health, premature infants, postpartum depression, trauma, anxiety, medically fragile/complex children, divorce, grief/loss, life transitions, attachment and self-esteem.
-She has experience working within hospital, residential and outpatient settings.
+Jessica has experience in a range of different areas including child development, infant mental health, premature infants, postpartum depression, trauma, anxiety, medically fragile/complex children, divorce, grief/loss, life transitions, attachment, and self-esteem.
+She has experience working in hospital, residential and outpatient settings.
 She draws from psychodynamic, narrative, emotionally focused, cognitive behavioral and mindfulness-based therapy models.